 By: Kerri Tassin

-The material in this article is for informational purposes only and does not constitute written tax or legal advice.
-Please consult with your own tax advisor regarding your personal tax situation.
+The material in this article is for general informational purposes only and does not constitute tax or legal advice.
+Please consult with your own tax adviser regarding your personal tax situation.

 Assistant Professor Kerri L. Tassin, CPA, JD teaches tax accounting classes in the School of Accountancy at Missouri State University.

 This article appeared in the May 6, 2017 edition of the News-Leader and can be accessed online here.